mrpejker/cardano-e2e-example/tutorial/preliminaries/dapp_architecture.rst

 The PAB is in charge of running the dApp off-chain code for building an unbalanced transaction.
 The Indexer service is used by PAB for querying the blockchain.
-Finally, the Budget service provides the evaluation of Plutus scripts, obtaining memory and cpu units needed for processing a transaction on the blockchain.
+Finally, the Budget service provides the evaluation of Plutus scripts, obtaining memory and cpu units that a validator consumes, which is needed for fully balancing transactions.

 The following diagram shows the complete flow for performing a dApp operation: